xrdocs/multicast/_tutorials/dynamic-tree-sid-coe.md

 Tree: sr_p2mp_root_198.19.1.5_tree_id_524289, Root: 198.19.1.5 ID: 524289
 ```

-The next output shows the Tree stucture including the Root (Ingress), the Transit nodes and the leaves (Egress) with the corresponding label ID (31000) of the Tree.
+The next output shows the Tree structure including the Root (Ingress), the Transit nodes and the leaves (Egress) with the corresponding label ID (31000) of the Tree.

 ### Command:
 ```